 For in-person tutorials and help with specific PEP questions, contact Ms. Covino by phone, email, or by visiting the library during her hours.
 At faculty request, she will also provide PEP training in the classroom.

 On entering the library, the first room you’ll see contains the library copiers, readings, and reference collection.
 In this room, you can talk, eat, and use your phone.

 The two back rooms contain the library’s circulating collection and PCs for student use.
 These are maintained as quiet study rooms.
 Eating and phone use are not permitted, and talking should be kept to a quiet minimum.

-The first link on the left brings you to the library's online book catalog.
+Click here for the library’s online book catalog.
 You can send hold requests for library items directly through the catalog.

 The collection is organized by Library of Congress call numbers – not by author.
 To find a book’s location, you’ll need to look it up in the catalog.